Care in parental social media mediation

 The problem space

 As a generation that grew up with this technology using social media is simply a part of daily life.
+However, we aimed to uncover the parental perspective of how social media and mediation plays into the parent-teen relationship.

 Secondary research